-About the author: Lamar Watson, CFP®, is a Fee-Only Financial Advisor in the Washington, D.C. area, that works with clients virtually across the country.
+About the author: Lamar Watson, CFP®, is a Fee-Only Financial Advisor in the Washington, D.C. area that works with clients virtually across the country.
 Lamar's work with his clients focuses on budgeting, employee benefits, paying down debt, buying their first home, and investing.
-Lamar is the Founder of Dream Financial Planning, a virtual financial planning firm specifically designed to help young professionals and minorities take control of their finances and fulfill their dreams.
-Feel free to schedule a complimentary consultation to learn how we use the The DREAM Financial Planning Process ™ to help our clients achieve their goals.
+Lamar is the Founder of Dream Financial Planning, a virtual Fiduciary Financial Planning firm specifically designed to help young professionals and minorities take control of their finances and fulfill their dreams.
+Feel free to schedule a complimentary consultation to learn how we use the DREAM Financial Planning Process ™ to help our clients achieve their goals.

 Red Flag #1: They Make an Identity Claim

-Many scammers are now utilizing strategies where they claim to be trustworthy sources, such as a government agency or even your bank, in order to extrapolate information from you.
-If you receive a strange call, text or email with an unfamiliar hyperlink, this is a tell-tale sign that you’re being scammed.2
+Many scammers are now utilizing strategies in which they claim to be trustworthy sources, such as a government agency or even your bank, to get information from you.
+If you receive a strange call, text, or email with an unfamiliar hyperlink, this is a telltale sign that you are being scammed.2

 Red Flag #2: They Need Your Personal Information Immediately

 A scammer’s goal is to get your personal information as quickly as possible.
 Especially due to the pandemic, scammers prey on people’s fears.
 In addition to making a brazen identity claim, a scammer will often state that he or she needs information or money immediately, or something terrible will happen.
 Be aware of this behavior instead of allowing it to induce stress.

 If you are already in contact with a potential scammer and start displaying doubts, a scammer may even get aggressive about needing your information.
 This is another sign that you are dealing with a scam.
 A genuine source will never require you to reveal personal information in this manner.3